GtkListView

 GtkBuilderListItemFactory

 GtkBuilderListItemFactory is another GtkListItemFactory.
-Its behavior is defined with ui file.
+Its behavior is defined in a UI file.

 <interface>